 4. More Accessibility in Professional Development

 Asynchronous learning can also offer accessibility advantages compared to synchronous online learning.
 With on-demand content, presentation materials can be closed-captioned for employees with hearing impairments.
-Images in on-demand content can also include text descriptions for employees with visual impairments.
+Images in on-demand content can also include text descriptions for learners with visual impairments.

 5. Reduced Costs